binarymist/epiclinesweb-surf/content/products/leash/5ft-comp/index.md

 ## Design decisions

-Four decades of surfing experience has shaped our design.
+Four decades of surfing experience have shaped our design.
 We created leashes that perform under pressure.

-We designed lightweight, yet strong, low-profile cuffs with _EpicLines_ gel print for secure, easy strapping.
+<i class='tf-ion-waterdrop'></i> &nbsp; We designed lightweight, yet strong, low-profile cuffs with _EpicLines_ gel print for secure, easy strapping.<br>
-Double swivels reduce tangles and keep the leash out of your pop-up zone.
+<i class='tf-ion-waterdrop'></i> &nbsp; Double swivels reduce tangles and keep the leash out of your pop-up zone.<br>
-The quick-release tab instantly frees you in emergencies.
+<i class='tf-ion-waterdrop'></i> &nbsp; The quick-release tab instantly frees you in emergencies.<br>
-Soft and strong detachable railsaver allows for fast leash swapping.
+<i class='tf-ion-waterdrop'></i> &nbsp; Soft and strong detachable railsaver allows for fast leash swapping.<br>
-We rigorously test each model for breaking tension.
+<i class='tf-ion-waterdrop'></i> &nbsp; We rigorously test each model for breaking tension.<br>
-Our leashes come in different cord thicknesses: thinner for smaller waves to reduce drag and thicker for bigger waves to provide confidence and security.
+<i class='tf-ion-waterdrop'></i> &nbsp; Our leashes come in different cord thicknesses: thinner for smaller waves to reduce drag and thicker for bigger waves to provide confidence and security.<br>

 Choose the right leash for your board type and length, wave conditions, and lineup crowd.

 Designed by _EpicLines_ (New Zealand surfers) for wherever your travels may take you.